-Have you noticed any of the breastfeeding problems listed above, even after working diligently to get a good latch?
+Have you noticed any of the infant feeding problems listed above, even after working diligently to get a good latch?
 Has anyone told you “the latch looks good, you just need to toughen up” or “your baby’s tongue/lip is tight/restricted?”

-Tongue tie and lip tie can be controversial.
-It is important to point out that IBCLCs can not diagnose a tongue tie or lip tie (or anything else, for that matter- we can’t diagnose, period).
+Tongue and lip ties (also known as oral restrictions, or Tethered Oral Tissues/TOTs) can be controversial.
+It is important to point out that IBCLCs can not diagnose oral ties (or anything else, for that matter- we can’t diagnose, period).

 I firmly believe that not all frenums are ties, not all problems can be fixed with latch, and tongue ties can’t be diagnosed simply by looking at a picture.

 Nevertheless, I have had extensive training in assessing normal oral function for newborns and infants and am very experienced in identifying tongue and lip ties.
 I do a manual oral exam, and use multiple assessment tools to assess whether your baby’s oral function is optimal.

 If your baby does have impaired oral function or restricted tongue or lip movement, I will work with your family on an individualized care plan that may include latch and positioning adjustments, suck training exercises, and/or evaluation and treatment of tethered oral tissues by a trusted, experienced laser provider.